-The MG shall use error code 474 (Invalid SDP Syntax) if the above procedures indicate that the MG shall protect flows using SRTP but the "crypto" attribute does not match the SRTP-specific format, as described in clause 6 of [IETF RFC 4568].
+The MG shall use error code 474 (Invalid SDP Syntax) if the above procedures indicate that the MG shall protect flows using SRTP but the "crypto" attribute does not match the SRTP-specific format, as described in section 6 of [IETF RFC 4568].

-In the following clauses, words appearing in fixed-font are references to specific ABNF rules from clause 9 of [IETF RFC 4568].
+In the following clauses, words appearing in fixed-font are references to specific augmented Backus-Naur form (ABNF) rules from section 9 of [IETF RFC 4568].